-The period of at least the last 6 months is relating to the duration of the activity limitation and not of the health problem.
-The answer to this question is yes (1 or 2) if the person is currently limited and has been limited in activities for at least the last 6 months.
+The period of at least the past 6 months is strictly related to the duration of the activity limitation and not of the health problem.
+The limitations must have started at least six months ago and still exist at the moment of the interview.
+This means that a positive answer

+("severely limited" or "limited but not severely") should be recorded only if the person is currently limited and has been limited in activities for at least the past 6 months.

 New limitations which have not yet lasted 6 months but are expected to continue for more than 6 months shall not be taken into consideration (opposite to PH020).
 The reason is that for long-standing diseases or health problems it is in general established from medical knowledge about diseases/illness whether they are longstanding or not.
-If you are diagnosed having, e.g., diabetes, you know from the first day that it is not curable, so long-standing.
-At this stage you also know that it may be controlled or not so it might have consequences or not but you don't know yet about it.
-Consequently for the consequences it is a matter of experience from the individual, whether his or her diabetes will have disabling consequences.
+If a person is diagnosed having, e.g., diabetes, he/she knows from the first day that it is not curable, so long-standing.
+At this stage he/she also knows that it may be controlled or not so it might have consequences or not but he/she doesn't know yet about it.
+Consequently, for the consequences it is a matter of experience from the individual, whether his or her diabetes will have disabling consequences.
 Only past experience can provide the answer.